Summited Katahdin: How To Manage Finding Your Way Home

 Revisit Favorite Parts of the Trail

-Another path to start your rebirth into normal life may be to stop and revisit your memories of the trail.
+Another path to start your rebirth into everyday life may be to stop and revisit your memories of the trail.

-This will help you keep a clear head on what is ahead and how you should approach your goals by understanding how you accomplished such a large feat.
+This will help you clearly understand what is ahead and how you should approach your goals by understanding how you accomplished such a large feat.

 You can use this hike to change how you perceive and approach difficulty in your life, so it may be worth the time to reflect on how the journey changed you before you take on the next adventure.

-Once you know what you want to do or need to do, you can look at options on getting to where you can begin your travels.
+Once you know what you want to do or need to do, you can look at options for getting to where you can begin your travels.

 There are a few general ways to get home from your final destination, but initially, from Katahdin, you will need to hitch or get a shuttle out, and this is where many will choose to spend a night or two at the AT Lodge Hostel.